 Partners discussed how leadership has been a strong characteristic for the SESW partnership.
-One person mentioned that partnership members are "leaders" in the community, while another emphasized that the partnership is able to "acknowledge the strengths" of members and others, and to work with them.
+One person mentioned that partnership members are "leaders" in the community, while another emphasized that the partnership is able to "acknowledge partnership was geographically distributed with different expertise and context.

+the strengths" of members and others, and to work with them.
 A third noted that the SESW partnership is filled with "self-starters," while another felt they are "voices for our communities."